Use our conveyancing calculator to work out the cost of buying or selling your home

 If you are buying a property, your conveyancer will arrange for the money to buy your house to be transferred to the bank account of the seller's solicitors.
 Once the money is received by them, the keys will be released to you from the seller directly or through an estate agent if there is one.

 If you are selling your property, you will need to pack up all your belongings and ensure that you move out of the property.
 Your conveyancer will tell you once the money has changed hands and you can then hand over the keys to your buyer or leave them at the estate agents for your buyer to collect.

 It does take a little longer when there are a number of properties involved in the chain, but we will ensure that this is as quick and as stress free a process as we can make it for you.

 Do I need a solicitor to act for me?

-No, you can do it yourself, although if a mortgage is being obtained the bank or building society will insist on their rights being protected by the involvement of a conveyancer.
+No, you can do it yourself, however this in not a route we would recommend.
+The process can be complicated and the risk of getting something wrong is just too high.
+If a mortgage is being obtained, the bank or building society will insist on their rights being protected by the involvement of a conveyancer.